Karlo-Hosting/Docs/programm-your-bot/more-python.md

 async def echo(
         ctx,
         text: Option(str, "The text you want to send"),
-        channel: Option(discord.TextChannel, "The channel, the message should be send to.")
+        channel: Option(discord.TextChannel, "The channel, the message should be send to.")):
 ):
 ```